-Ms Spence's parents, Patricia and James Spence, told the High Court in Glasgow that Coats came to their home and told them their daughter owed him £10,000 in the days after she disappeared.
+Patricia and James Spence told the High Court in Glasgow that Colin Coats came to their home in the days after she disappeared and told them their daughter owed him £10,000.

-Coats was "like a mad man", "banging his hands on the couch" when she got upset and mentioned getting the police involved, Mrs Spence, 56, said.
+Mrs Spence, 56, said Coats was "like a mad man" when she got upset and mentioned the police.

 "He said 'Don't forget, I've got UDA people and London people'.
 It was a threat."

 Ms Spence's parents gave evidence in the trial of Coats, 42, David Parker, 38, Paul Smith, 47, and Philip Wade, 42, who deny abducting, torturing and murdering Ms Spence at a flat at Meadowfoot Road, West Kilbride, between April 14 and 28, 2011.

 Mr Spence said he met Coats and another man, Tony Kelly, at Rio Cafe in Glasgow, after his wife received a text, apparently from Ms Spence, claiming to be in London.
 It said she had spent Coats's money and someone called John Glen had taken £200,000 from her.